Launched in 2016, this programme of grant funding will award one million pounds biennially.

-Applications for 2016 are now closed.
-Successful applications will be announced in the spring but all applications will support Edge’s Strategic Priorities and address at least two of the following five funding themes:
+Successful applications will support Edge’s Strategic Priorities and address at least two of the following five funding themes:

-- Improve the design and delivery of Information, Advice and Guidance
+- Improve the design and delivery of careers information, advice and guidance

 - Support the development of profound employer engagement

 - Support the development of blended academic, technical and professional learning as part of the 14-19 curriculum

 - Support the development of high quality apprenticeships

 - Address areas of skills shortages for the UK economy.

 The following twelve projects received funding from the 2016 Edge Grant Fund.